 Step 2: Hide Your Home Address

 Stop giving out your home address to every person and company that asks for it!
+There’s a reason that you continue to get tons of junk mail in your mailbox.

 You then have the option of having the virtual address company scan the mail, forward it, delete it, whatever.
 I use a company called Traveling Mailbox that has worked well for the past 7 years.